Supplier Terms and Conditions

 3.1.6 at all times it has and maintains all the licences, permissions, authorisations, consents and permits that it needs to carry out its obligations under the Contract in respect of the Goods.

-3.2 The Company shall only accept Goods which comply with the Goods Specification and/or Order.
-If the Goods do not conform or are unlikely to comply with the Goods Specifications and/or Order or are in any way defective, this shall constitute a breach of the Contract and the Goods may be rejected at the Company’s discretion and the Company may require that the Goods are replace by the Supplier at the Supplier’s cost and expense.
+3.2 The Company will only accept Goods which comply with the Goods Specification and/or Order.
+If the Goods do not conform to the Goods Specification and/or Order or are in any other way defective, this shall constitute a breach of the Contract and the Company shall have the remedies set out in clause 9.

 4 Delivery of Goods